Enjoy steakhouse mashed potatoes as a showstopping side dish, made with creamy red potatoes, tangy buttermilk, and fresh chives.

 - Chives - Green onions work just as well.

-- Salt and pepper - It is very important to liberally salt your mashed potatoes.
+- Salt and black pepper - It is very important to liberally salt your mashed potatoes.
 The salt should be noticeable but not overwhelming.

-How to make mashed potatoes
+How to make them

 It is important to cut your potatoes evenly when making mashed potatoes.
 Chopping them into ½" cubes is ideal because they will cook quickly and evenly.
-Overcooking the potatoes cause them to turn gluey.

 Steakhouse Mashed Potatoes